ca4ti/DragonProbe/README.md

 Settings are communicated over the Serprog USB serial port.

 The currently implemented options are:
+- `support`: tells you which features this implementation/board supports
 - `ctsrts`: Enable/disable CTS/RTS-based hardware flow control for the UART port
+- `i2ctemp`: Get or set the I2C address of the fake I2C device of the temperature sensor.
+Use 0 for getting the value, 0xff for disabling, and any other for setting the address.
+The I2C device emulated is an MCP9808.

 ```
 usage: dmctl [-h] [-v] [--ctsrts [CTSRTS]] tty